MHT CET Exam Pattern

 Maharashtra Common Entrance Test (MHT CET) is a state-level entrance exam organized by the State Common Entrance Test Cell, Maharashtra.
 The exam pattern for the exam will be officially released by Maharashtra Common Entrance Test Cell on their website.
 Candidates to make their preparation effective and fruitful, they need to be aware of the exam pattern.
 Exam pattern is a way in which applicants can attain an understanding of what the question paper contains like the format, weightage for each question, and scoring system for the exam.
 So the candidates must be aware of the exam pattern.

-Question Type MCQs
+Question Type Multiple-Choice Questions (MCQs)

 The marking system for the MHT CET should be familiar to the applicants as it contains information about the types of questions, the weighting of class 11 and class 12 curricula, the marks allotted to each question, and the duration of each exam.
-Each paper's MHT CET marking scheme is mentioned in the table below.

 Class 11 Class 12

-Paper 1 Math 100 90 2 10 40
+Paper 1 Mathematics 10 40 100 90

-Paper 2 Physics 100 90 1 10 40
+Physics 10 40

-Chemistry 1 10 40
+Paper 2 Chemistry 10 40 100 90

 Paper Analysis